-Today I’d like to share with you 5 of my favorite solutions for the permanent dilemma that I assume most vegans with full-time jobs have – what to eat at work for lunch?
+Today I’d like to share with you 5 vegan office lunch ideas that solve the permanent dilemma that I assume most vegans with full-time jobs have – what to eat at work for lunch?

 Going out to eat during a work day is not always an option, plus what should we do if we don’t have any leftovers from the night before to take to the office?
 These vegan/plant-based lunch ideas don’t require fancy ingredients or a lot of effort, and help me every time I don’t have any leftovers to pack with me.